KittyMudinho/AES-cryptography-in-C/README.md

           <h3>}</h3>
           <h3>Searching on google you can find a way to take the value of that printf into a variable, it's your decision.</h3>
           <h3>The code just take the hexadecimal value and "points" to its place on S-Box, for example: a00=5F is on line 5 column F in S-Box and it's 8c, then a00 in SubBytes Array is 8c</h3>
+          <h1>ShiftRows</h1>
+          <h3>step we move the line of the array according to its position, for example, line 0 we make 0 move, line 1 one move...</h3>
           <h1>MixCollumns</h1>
           <h3>It's quite hard/boring to do on paper, but let's try to understand...</h3>
           <h3>It's a matricial multiplication between a defined array and each collum of the ShiftRows array, but we don't add the vallues, instead, we make a XOR operation, like the photo below:</h3>